Sterilisation

 Benefits of sterilisation

-Sterilisation prevents unnecessary breeding and reduces the number of unwanted animals.
+Sterilisation prevents unintended breeding and reduces the number of unwanted animals.
+Breeding animals for sale without a licence is an offence.

 Sterilisation reduces the risk of mammary gland tumours, ovarian and uterine cancers and womb infections (pyometra) in females, and testicular cancer and incidence of prostate disease in males.